jiabingeng/reactor-user-docs/managing-resources/extensions.md

 # Extensions

-An extension is a packaged set of code that extends the Launch interface and the library functionality.
-Launch is the platform, and extensions are like apps that run on the platform.
+An extension is a packaged set of code that extends the Launch interface and the library or mobile SDK functionality.
+Launch is the platform, and extensions are like mini-apps that run on the platform.

-Adding an extension adds new data elements and new options for creating rules.
+Adding an extension may add new data elements and new options for creating rules.

 Note: Extensions are similar to _tools_ in the previous Dynamic Tag Management.

 Extensions determine the elements that are available when building properties, rules, and data elements.
-They provide:
+They can potentially provide:

 * Events, conditions, and exceptions
 * Data elements
 * JavaScript
+* SDK code for mobile apps

 Use the links at the top of the Extensions list to view installed extensions, the extensions catalog, or updates.